How to Deep Clean the Lint Trap on a Clothes Dryer

 The problem with neglecting the lint trap is that lint is highly flammable.
 I am notorious for leaving my dryer running while I'm out of the house.
 Delaying this chore has the potential to cause a house fire!

-Let's talk about how to deep clean the lint trap on your clothes dryer in about 5 minutes!
+Let's talk about how to deep clean the lint trap on your clothes dryer in about five minutes!

 - Grab a screwdriver and the vacuum along with the standard crevice attachment.